-- salt and pepper
+- salt and freshly ground black pepper

-- 1/4 tsp dijon mustard
+- 1/4 teaspoon dijon mustard

-- Dash ground nutmeg
+- dash of ground nutmeg

-- 8 thin slices white sandwich bread
+- 8 thin slices white sandwich breads

-- 6 oz.
-Gruyère or Emmental cheese grated (about 2½ cups)
+- 6 ounces Gruyere cheeses (or Emmental cheese), grated (about 2½ cups)

-- 1/4 cup fresh grated Parmesan cheese
+- 1/4 cup freshly grated parmesan cheese

 Melt butter in a medium saucepan over medium heat.
 Whisk in flour and cook, stirring constantly, for about 3 minutes.

 Top each with a piece of ham, a handful of gruyere, and a sprinkle of parmesan cheese.
 Place remaining slices of bread on top, béchamel side up, then top with remaining gruyere and parmesan cheese.

-Bake at 425 degrees F for about 5-6 minutes, until cheese is melted, and then turn the oven to broil and broil until the cheese on top is golden, 2-4 minutes.
+- Bake at 425 degrees F for about 5-6 minutes, until cheese is melted, and then turn the oven to broil and broil until the cheese on top is golden, 2-4 minutes.